andreaswittmann/project-bot/README.md

     - Pre-evaluation scores projects using keyword matching
     - Projects passing threshold get full LLM evaluation
     - State automatically updated to `accepted` or `rejected` with evaluation results
+    - Direct transition from `scraped` to final evaluation state
     - All projects remain in single `projects/` directory with state metadata

 3. **Application Generation Phase:** *(Automatic for High-Fit Projects)*